the-kenny/netwars-clj/OTW.md

                {:map-name "7330.aws", ...}}}

 ### :unit-tiles
 Contains a tile for the unit images.
-The spec is generated from a folder structure and maps a list of directory-names (for example: ```[:os :lander]``` to a coordinate in the tile-image.
-The spec is is accessible via the key :tile-spec, the tiled image is accessible via :tiled-image.
+The spec is generated from a folder structure and maps a list of directory-names (for example: `[:os :lander]`) to a coordinate in the tile-image.
+The spec is is accessible via the key :tile-spec, the tiled image is accessible via `:tiled-image`.

     {:type :unit-spec
      :tile-spec {[:os :lander] [100, 0],
                  [:bh :infantry] [120, 0]}
      :tiled-image "data:image/png…"}

+### :new-game
+The client sends a message with type `:new-game` to the server.
+The only other mandatory key is `:map-name` which is a string of the map-file.

+    {:type :new-game,
+     :map-name "7330.aws"}

+The server will create a new game, set everything up and will send a response to the client.

+    {:type :new-game,
+     :game-id "c2439a37-a479-4b69-a740-d3f8f23405d8"}

+`:game-id` is used to identity the game on the server.

+### :new-listed-game
+A broadcast notifying connected clients of a new game.

+    {:type :new-listed-game,
+     :game {:info {…},
+            :game-id "c2439a37-a479-4b69-a740-d3f8f23405d8"}}